EDUCATION & YOUTH DEVELOPMENT

 people served

-individuals helped with re-entry services
+individuals served with case management or re-entry services

 68